ALBA-Synchrotron/MARTApp/README.md

 </details>

 ## Do you have suggestions or have you found a bug?
-If you have a suggestion of a feature that you would like to see included in the application or something that could be improved, as well as in the case that you found a bug, do not hesitate to open an issue using the Issues tab or to write an email to *jgsanchez (at) cells.es*.
+If you have a suggestion for a feature that you would like to see included in the application or something that could be improved, as well as in the case that you found a bug, do not hesitate to open an issue using the Issues tab or to write an email to *jgsanchez (at) cells.es*.